zavalab/ADAM_Documentation/Templates/README.md

 We can now interpert **d1** as a demand node located at **43.0731 N, 89.4012 W** which demands a **maximum of 1700 kWh of bio-electricity** per time basis at a price of **$0.06 USD per kWh.**
 In other words, d1 is buying bio-electricity at a price of $0.06 USD per kWh and can buy a maximum of 1700 kWh of bio-electricity per time basis.

-**Remember:** time is defined on the first step of creating a model in ADAM.
+**Remember:** the time basis is defined on the first step of creating a model in ADAM.
+This information cannot be obtained through looking at the data files.

 <br>
 Now try to interpert this example supply file on your own: